USGS Forecast: Episode 51 Expected July 11-15

 Alert Level

-If you're visiting Hawaii Volcanoes National Park this week, there's a real chance you'll witness an eruption.
-The park typically closes during active fountaining due to tephra hazards but reopens within hours once the episode ends.
+Fifty episodes in, nobody knows where the cycle ends — the magma supply feeding it shows no sign of tapering.
+If you're visiting Hawaii Volcanoes National Park during the forecast window, you might catch it live.
+The park typically closes during active fountaining but reopens within hours once the episode ends.
 Check the USGS Kilauea updates page for real-time status.

 How USGS Forecasts Kilauea Episodes